-The District approved a funding plan, issued Certificates of Participation and awarded \$17M in contracts to build Phase 1 of the Supplemental Water Project.
+The District is under construction to build Phase 1 of the Supplemental Water Project.
 Phase 1 improvements will interconnect the District's water distribution system with the water distribution system of the City of Santa Maria.
 The Phase 1 improvements will be capable of initially delivering 650 Acre Feet per Year (AFY) of supplemental water to the District increasing to a potential of approximately 1,000 AFY of supplemental water depending on flow control adjustments.
+Deliveries of water are expected to begin Summer 2015.

-Acknowledgements
+Awards and Acknowledgements